Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 ### Important GleanDebugActivity note!

 Options that are set using the adb flags are not immediately reset and will persist until the application is closed or manually reset.

+## Data documentation

+Further documentation for pings that Glean can send out of the box is available [here](docs/pings/pings.md).

 ## Contact